statwangz/MATH-4432-Statistical-Machine-Learning/README.md

 Instructor: Prof. YANG Can, HKUST

+## Tutorial notes

+The source file of the slides are `.rmd` files.

+If you are interested in how to create slides using R Markdown, you can have a look at them.

+For those who are interested in the tutorial notes, directly download the `.html` files, e.g., [`Introduction.html`](https://github.com/statwangz/MATH-4432-Statistical-Machine-Learning/blob/main/T01/Introduction.html).

+Further, remember to download `xaringan-themer.css` to get customized **HKUST** theme.

 ## References

 - [94-842: Programming in R for Analytics](https://www.andrew.cmu.edu/user/achoulde/94842/), Instructor: Prof. Alexandra Chouldechova, Carnegie Mellon University